AlexRogalskiy/securecloud-image-analysis-action/README.md

 ## Usage

-Build a docker image (or pull it from some registry) and then use this action to scan it for vulnerabilities.
+Build a docker image (or pull it from a registry) and then use this action to scan it for vulnerabilities.

 ## Setup